 Thomas Jefferson was the primary author of the Declaration of Independence, but he did not work alone.

-On June 7, 1776, Virginia Delegate Richard Henry Lee put forward a resolution that "all political connection is, and ought to be, dissolved" between Great Britain and the Colonies.
+On June 7, 1776, Virginia Delegate Richard Henry Lee put forward a resolution that "all political connection between them [the Colonies] and the State of Great Britain is, and ought to be, totally dissolved."
 On June 11th, the Continental Congress nominated a drafting committee of five men to compose a declaration of independence.

 Committee Members